 Here are the top two straight razors recommended by PNP

 - The Boker Straight Razor King Cutter(my review) – Check out the current price here on Amazon or see what dozens of users have to say!

 - The Dovo Classic Straight Razor – Check out the current price on Amazon here or see what dozens of users have to say!

 Here are some pros and cons of a safety razor

 The biggest benefit of using a safety razor is that it is a safe way to get an extremely close shave compared to shaving with the straight razor.
 It takes a lot less practice to get perfect.
 It is nice to be able to replace the double edge blade whenever one of them gets dull without having to hone and strop the edge.
 Compared to a modern cartridge razor it is still extremely cheap to shave with a safety razor.
 Each double-edged blade costs less than five cents a piece and usually lasts me at least a week (if I am shaving most days).
-If your thinking about picking up a straight razor be sure to first check out our list of the top safety razors on the market today.
+If your thinking about picking up a safety razor be sure to first check out our list of the top safety razors on the market today.

 You do not feel as bad ass or cut-throat when you are using a safety razor compared to a straight razor.
 Another downfall is that you do need to pay for additional double edged blades throughout your lifetime, whereas a straight razor will last a lifetime with its one blade.

 Although we have lots of favorite safety razors here at PNP, here are two of our favorites!

 - The Edwin Jagger DE89lbl (my review) – Check the current price on Amazon or see many other reviews from current owners

 - The Merkur 34c (my review)- Check the current price on Amazon or see many other reviews from current owners